-Figure 3.1: Location map of the ER-P Accounting Area 17 Figure 3.2: Map showing the distribution of the ethnic minorities and poor households in REDD+ potential I ER-P communes 20 Figure 4.1: Change in total agricultural area of ER-P region (ha) 23 Figure 4.2: Legal timber production from natural forests in the NCC 2010 to 2016 29 Figure 4.3: Recorded forest law violations in the ER-P region, 2007 to 2016 29 Figure 4.4.
-Location map of intervention areas of ER-P 40 Figure 4.5: The Overall ER Program Design 42 Figure 4.6: The relationship between drivers, underlying causes and key activities for Component 1 43 Figure 4.7: The relationship between underlying causes and key activities 48 Figure 5.1: Map showing the quantitative survey commune sites 77 Figure 6.1: Organizational structure for implementation of the ER-P 83 Figure 6.2: Financing sources for the ER-P implementation 93 Figure 6.3: Cashflow analysis of the ER-P implementation assuming result-based payments 94 Figure 8.1: Approach of reference level construction 104 Figure 9.1: Approach for estimation of emissions/ removals 113 Figure 9.2: Approach for generation of the FCM year X from base FCM year X-5 114 Figure 9.3: Shape and distance between clusters sample plots 116 Figure 9.4: Sample plot design 117 Figure 9.5: Responsibility of the relevant Ministries, agencies and localities 120 Figure 13.1: Carbon enhancement accounting approach for plantation forest rotation models (4-8) 144 Figure 15.1: Proposed Structure of the VNFF to operate the National REDD+ Fund 169 Figure 15.2: Summary of the structure of the FMC 170 Figure 15.3: Summary of the structure of the FM 171 Figure 17.1: Main forest users in Thua Thien Hue Province 181 Figure 17.2: Roadmap for carbon title and carbon covenant 182 Figure 18.1: Institutional arrangement for land and forest management across levels 184 Figure 18.2: Planned REDD+ registry arrangement 185
+Figure 3.1: Location map of the ER-P Accounting Area 17 Figure 3.2: Protected areas and key biodiversity areas of the ER-P region 19 Figure 3.3: Map showing the distribution of the ethnic minorities and poor households in REDD+ potentia ER-P communes Figure 4.1: Change in total agricultural area of ER-P region (ha) Figure 4.2: Legal timber production from natural forests in the NCC 2010 to 2016 Figure 4.3: Recorded forest law violations in the ER-P region, 2007 to 2016 Figure 4.4: Location map of intervention areas of ER-P Figure 4.5: The Overall ER Program Design Figure 4.6: The relationship between drivers, underlying causes and key activities for Component 1 43 Figure 4.7: The relationship between underlying causes and key activities for Component 2 and 3 49 Figure 5.1: Map showing the quantitative survey commune sites Figure 6.1: Organizational structure for implementation of the ER-P Figure 6.2: Financing sources for the ER-P implementation 93 Figure 6.3: Cashflow analysis of the ER-P implementation assuming result-based payments in year 3 (20 and 6 (2024) of the ERPA timeframe and based on delivery of actual ERs 94 Figure 8.1: Approach of reference level construction Figure 9.1: Approach for estimation of emissions/ removals .
+113 Figure 9.2: Approach for generation of the FCM year X from base FCM year X-5 .
+114 Figure 9.3: Shape and distance between clusters sample plots .
+116 Figure 9.4: Sample plot design .
+117 Figure 9.5: Responsibility of the relevant Ministries, agencies and localities .
+120 Figure 13.1: Carbon enhancement accounting approach for plantation forest rotation models (4-8) .
+144 Figure 15.1: Proposed Structure of the VNFF to operate the National REDD+ Fund .
+170 Figure 15.2: Summary of the structure of the FMC .
+171 Figure 15.3: Summary of the structure of the FM .
+172 Figure 17.1: Main forest users in Thua Thien Hue Province .
+182 Figure 17.2: Roadmap for carbon title and carbon covenant .
+183 Figure 18.1: Institutional arrangement for land and forest management across levels .
+185 Figure 18.2: Planned REDD+ registry arrangement .
+186 Figure 18.3: Participation, coordination and design of the REDD+ Registry .
+188 Figure 18.4: Roadmap and time for the development of the regulations to allow for the setting up of the REDD+ Registry .
+189